oymotion/gForceDataProtocolSample/README.md

 # Sample Code of gForce Data Protocol

 ## Brief
-This source code is to illustrate how to get the data of gForce armband in an Android phone through the Android GATT service.
+This source code is intended to illustrate how an Android phone gets and parse the data of gForce armband through Android GATT service.

 **Note**:
-> The supported Android SDK version is Android 4.3 (API level 18) and higher.
+> The supported Android versions are Android 4.3 (API level 18) and higher.
-> You need an Android phone with these versions as well.

 > The version of this sample code must match that of gForce data protocol
 >  (see document `gForce Data Protocol`) that your armband is based on.
-> The rule of matching is their major numbers must be the same.
-For instance,
+> The rule is their major numbers must be the same.
+For instance, v2.x of
-> v2.x of this sample code can be used with v2.x of gForce data protocol that
+> this sample code can be used with v2.x of gForce data protocol on which
-> your gForce armband is running.
+> your gForce armband is based.
 Please check with OYMotion customer service
 > for such information.

-## ChangeLog
-### v2.0

 ## Build and run
 1. Open this project in Android Studio, and then build, install and run the demo